fatfishdigital/Navigation/README.md

 **craft.Navigation.render()**

-craft.Navigation.render() lets you build menu with inbuilt html.
-It takes two parameter which are Menu Name (menuhandle)

-and menu styling option (style option is optional).
+craft.Navigation.render() lets you build a menu with inbuilt html.
+This function takes two parameters, menu name "menu_name" and menu styling options.

-        {{craft.Navigation.render('Footer Nav',{ulClass:'topnav',activeClass:'active'})}}
+Menu style options are arrays which have a 'div', 'ul', 'li', and 'a' element.
+Each element can have their own css class.

+        {{craft.Navigation.render('menu_name',{  wrapperClass : 'navbar',
+                                                   ulClass: 'navbar-nav',
+                                                   listClass: 'nav-item',
+                                                   linkClass: 'nav-link'})}}
-Navigation menu also lets you build your menu using custom html, This will entirely based on your own html and css,

-you can use it via twig macro.
+This plugin also lets you build menus using your own html and css, you can use it via twig macro.

 Inorder to achieve this you need to use **craft.Navigation.getRawNav(MenuName)**

-This will let you build your own html menu with twig macro.
-Below is twig macro code which will help you to build your menu.
+This will let you build your own html menu with twig macros.

+Sample custom menu:

     {% import _self as macros %}
     {% macro menu(node) %}